 Our highly trained and experienced yoga teachers from around the globe each bring their own unique style, experience and wisdom to their classes.
 Yoga is a very personal practice and so we encourage you to trial different teachers to find your favourite SoHo Yoga guides.

 Amanda’s yoga journey followed her corporate career from London to Sydney and ultimately to Brisbane, incorporating many styles of practice along the way including Iyengar, Ashtanga, Anusara and Vinyasa.
 After completing her yoga teacher training, Amanda finally left the corporate world to realise her dream of establishing SoHo Yoga and sharing the many benefits of this life affirming practice with others.
 An eternal student of yoga, Amanda has since studied under international teachers Shiva Rea, Sarah Powers and Elena Brower.
 Her creative vinyasa classes incorporate contemporary themes that empower students to take their practice off the mat and into their daily lives.

-Alexandra has recently returned to Brisbane from Vancouver where she has been studying and teaching yoga for several years.
+Alexandra returned to Brisbane from Vancouver where she was studying and teaching yoga for several years.
 She believes true yoga is finding a balance between giving and receiving, it is the wellness between inner and outer worlds, and ultimately it is the practice of spreading peace.
 Alexandra guides her students to find greater harmony within as they explore the practice of yoga on the mat and weave it into their everyday lives.

 Bec worked as a fitness instructor for many years.
 She first tried a yoga class over 15 years ago but didn’t go back.
 A few years later she decided to give it another try and it was love at first Downdog!
 After completing her teacher training with Power Living Yoga, she was more than happy to leave the fitness classes behind.
 Bec loves to teach with a smile, hopefully sharing that joy with others.
 She continues her studies by participating in various workshops, classes, courses & festivals and completed her Level II training with Being Yoga in 2015.